KevinCarlis/pineapple/README.md

 - There is a dead screen between turns because you aren't supposed to see the card your opponent discards

-## Note on Documentation/Testing
+## Note on Packaging
-This project is just something to do in my spare time so I might never get around to this.
+This project is just something to do in my spare time so I might never get around to properly packaging, documenting and testing.
 I see this mostly as an exercise and am solely interested in functionality.